-Press and hold this button (TUNE (\) or TUNE (\)) for two seconds or more to start seeking the receivable stations.
+Press and hold this button (TUNE () or TUNE ()) for two seconds or more to start seeking the receivable stations.
 The seeking stops when a station is found.
 To cancel tuning halfway, press the button again.

-Pressing the TUNE (2) button starts seeking stations with higher frequency.
-Pressing the TUNE (2) button starts seeking stations with lower frequency.
+Pressing the TUNE (a) button starts seeking stations with higher frequency.
+Pressing the TUNE (c) button starts seeking stations with lower frequency.